Nineveh: Biblical Nineveh

-Nineveh's repentance and salvation from evil can be found in the Hebrew Tanakh, also known as the Old Testament, and referred to in and and Muslim Quran.
+Nineveh's repentance and salvation from evil can be found in the Hebrew Tanakh, also known as the Old Testament, and referred to in and and the Muslim Qur'an.
 To this day, Syriac and Oriental Orthodox churches commemorate the three days Jonah spent inside the fish during the Fast of Nineveh.
 Some Christians observe this holiday fast by refraining from food and drink, with churches encouraging followers to refrain from dairy products, fish and other meats.

 Archaeology

 Carsten Niebuhr recorded its location during the 1761–1767 Danish expedition.
 Niebuhr wrote afterwards that "I did not learn that I was at so remarkable a spot, till near the river.
 Then they showed me a village on a great hill, which they call Nunia, and a mosque, in which the prophet Jonah was buried.
 Another hill in this district is called Kalla Nunia, or the Castle of Nineveh.
 On that lies a village Koindsjug."
 In 1820 the site was explored and described by archaeologist Claudius Rich.
 In 1842, the French Consul General at Mosul, Paul-Émile Botta, began to search the vast mounds that lay along the opposite bank of the river.
 While at Tell Kuyunjiq he had little success, the locals whom he employed in these excavations, to their great surprise, came upon the ruins of a building at the 20 km far-away mound of Khorsabad, which, on further exploration, turned out to be the royal palace of Sargon II, in which large numbers of reliefs were found and recorded, though they had been damaged by fire and were mostly too fragile to remove.